 The President’s Cabinet will monitor the outcomes of college-wide development activities to determine the success of the Professional Development Plan in meeting the needs of the college and furthering its mission.
 Unproductive activities will be discontinued, and new programs will be added as deemed necessary.
 In addition to this ongoing evaluation process, the President’s Cabinet will review the Professional Development Plan in its entirety on a periodic basis.
 This periodic review will ensure that the goals of the plan accurately reflect the priorities of the college and that the plan continues to provide appropriate programs and resources to meet the professional development needs of the faculty and staff.

-The approved Professional Development Plan will be made available to employees in the following handbooks and offices:
+The approved Professional Development Plan will be made available to employees in the following offices:

 All members of the Virginia Western faculty and classified staff are eligible to submit proposals for funding to support professional development activities.
 These activities may include participation in conferences, seminars, or workshops.
 Faculty and staff may also petition for educational assistance; and teaching, professional, and administrative faculty may request sabbatical leave.
 Prior to the end of each fiscal year, all faculty and staff should identify their professional development needs as part of a plan that will encompass their activities for the upcoming academic/fiscal year.
 Each employee will complete a Professional Development Application Request which will be received and reviewed by the ad hoc Professional Development Committee.